Skip to content

 repomix

 That's it!
-Repomix will generate a repomix-output.txt file in your current directory, containing your entire repository in an AI-friendly format.
+Repomix will generate a repomix-output.xml file in your current directory, containing your entire repository in an AI-friendly format.

 Usage